 2nd & 4th Thursdays at 7pm ET/ 6pm CT / 5pm MT /4pm PT

-ADHDers are known to have a higher rate of debt and more impulsive spending habits.
+ADHDers have higher debt and more impulsive spending habits.
 Conflict over money issues can be frustrating and confounding to partners and spouses.

-For people with ADHD managing finances is challenging, just thinking about money can cause shame and upset.
+For people with ADHD, managing finances is challenging.
+Just thinking about your money can cause shame and upset.
 Executive functions like planning, impulse control, and emotional regulation underlie effective money management.

-Adults with ADHD can procrastinate or forget to pay bills, suffer late fees and other penalties, this is sometimes referred to as the ADHD tax.
+Adults with ADHD can procrastinate or forget to pay bills, incurring late fees and other penalties.
+We call it the ADHD tax.

-We are are so fortunate to have Richard Webster leading this peer group.
-With his years of experience running face to face ADHD peer support groups and his depth of knowledge as a finance educator, Rick will share practical tips and strategies for managing common ADHD-related finance challenges.
+ADDA is fortunate to have Richard Webster leading this peer group.
+Rick has years of experience running ADHD peer support groups and deep knowledge and experience as a finance educator.
+Rick will share practical tips and strategies for managing common ADHD-related finance challenges.

 This is a safe space to discuss problems ADHDers face when it comes to money matters.